 - The Political Officer: Trope Codifier with the Commisars usually showing in fiction as out of touch, incompetent bureaucrats who harass the military brass.
 Not all political officers were like this though-some were fairly competent and effective.

 - The Remnant: Baron Wrangel's Crimean White remnant.
 Merkulov's Far Eastern White remnant.
 General Pepelyaev's last campaign is this IN SPADES.
 Nestor Makhno's Anarchists.
 The "Greens".

-- The Revolution Will Not Be Civilised: A country-wide, state-sponsored persecution of the rich classes (i.e. capitalists, nobility, aristocrats, officers) including wealth expropriation, forced labor, and execution.
+- The Revolution Will Not Be Civilised: A country-wide, state-sponsored persecution of the rich classes (i.e. capitalists, nobility, aristocrats, officers) including wealth expropriation, forced labour, and execution.
 In most cases, the Bolsheviks didn't even need to incite the workers, peasants, and soldiers because the masses were eager to get back at the landowning class; in the soldiers' case, the nobility had sent them to the slaughter in World War One, so why couldn't they slaughter the nobility?

 - Considering how hated the rich tend to be, it's odd their total repression in the years between 1917-1930 in Soviet Russia isn't more well known.

 - The Revolution Will Not Be Vilified: Thanks to Battleship Potemkin and Eisenstein's October, likewise Warren Beatty's Reds, the most famous depictions of these events are fairly positive and sympathetic to the Revolution's initial goals and ideals and more or less do tend to side with the victorious Reds over the other factions.

 - Rivals Team UP / Enemy Mine: After the Bolsheviks seized power, the reactionaries (capitalists, liberals, kadets, and even Mensheviks), the Central Powers (chiefly Germany) and the Entente decided to attack the Soviet state and create the White Army.